atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 The file should now be displayed like this:
 ![image](./skinfilehex.png)<br><br>
-Expand the menu where it says `> skin`at the bottom.
+Expand the menu where it says `> skin` at the bottom.
 Then navigate to `skin -> scene -> sectors -> CGeom -> sMesh`<br>
-Some skins have only one mesh, in this case, however, there are six meshes.
+Some skins have only one mesh.
+In this case, however, there are six meshes.
 Expand each one and set the `some_flags` field to 1088 (0x40 0x04 in hex).

 ## Putting it all together: Add the trick to the THAW scripts:

 The following changes are meant to be done inside the reTHAWed mod folder.

 First, add the trick to `rethawed/Packages/qb/Source/scripts/game/skater/alltricks.q`: Add `Trick_ChompOnThis` anywhere in the array, ideally append new tricks at the bottom.<br><br>
-Take the trick description from the THUG scripts and change the syntax for the NodeQBC compiler (instead of ROQ).<br>
+Then. take the trick description from the THUG scripts and change the syntax for the NodeQBC compiler (instead of ROQ).<br>
 File: `rethawed/Packages/qb/Source/scripts/game/skater/airtricks.q`

 ```